scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `coreASes` field contains a sequence listing the core AS numbers within the ISD.

-Each AS number MUST be unique and encoded as a `PrintableString` using the text representation defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation".
+Each AS number MUST be unique and encoded as a `PrintableString` using the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation".

 To assign or revoke core status, the target AS number is added to or removed from this sequence.
 For such modification, a sensitive TRC update is REQUIRED.